Care recruitment FAQs

 Can I refer someone to work for ECL?

 - Absolutely!
-If you're employed by ECL and refer a friend who is then employed because of your referral, you could be eligible to receive up to £1,000
+If you're employed by ECL and refer a friend who is then employed because of your referral, you could be eligible to receive up to £1,500 (subject to terms, conditions, and change)

 Will I get paid mileage?